sealer22/coursera_GettingandCleaningDataProject/README.md

 ======================================
 ##1.
 Intro:

-This repository is for coursera:Getting andCleaning Data project2.
+This repository is for coursera:Getting andCleaning Data project.

 ##2.
 Dataset: